-(iv) PFRS 16, Leases (effective from January 1, 2019).
-The new standard will eventually replace PAS 17, Leases.

-For lessees, it requires to account for leases "on-balance sheet" by recognizing a "right of use" asset and a lease liability.
+(ii) PFRS 16, Leases (effective from January 1, 2019).
+The new standard will eventually replace PAS 17, Leases, and its related interpretation IFRIC 4, Determining Whether an Arrangement Contains a Lease.
+For lessees, it requires to account for leases "on-balance sheet" by recognizing a "right-of-use" asset and a lease liability.
 The lease liability is initially measured as the present value of future lease payments.
-For this purpose, lease payments include fixed, non-cancellable payments for lease elements, amounts due under residual value guarantees, certain types of contingent payments and amounts due during optional periods to the extent that extension is reasonably certain.
-In subsequent periods, the

-"right-of-use" asset is accounted for similarly to a purchased asset and depreciated or amortized.
-The lease liability is accounted for similarly to as financial liability using the effective interest method.
+For this purpose, lease payments include fixed, noncancellable payments for lease elements, amounts due under residual value guarantees, certain types of contingent payments and amounts due during optional periods to the extent that extension is reasonably certain.
+In subsequent periods, the "right-of-use" asset is accounted for similar to a purchased asset subject to depreciation or amortization.
+The lease liability is accounted for similar to a financial liability which is amortized using the effective interest method.
 However, the new standard provides important reliefs or exemptions for short-term leases and leases of low value assets.
 If these exemptions are used, the accounting is similar to operating lease accounting under PAS 17 where lease payments are recognized as expenses on a straight-line basis over the lease term or another systematic basis (if more representative of the pattern of the lessee's benefit).